doeixd/Open-Commerce-Standard/docs/immutable-resource-versioning.md

 *   **Lack of Traceability:** It is difficult to answer critical business questions like "What sequence of events led to this order being flagged for fraud?" or "Who authorized this refund and when?"

 ### 1.2 The Immutable Solution: Treating State as a Sequence of Events
-This capability transforms the OCS standard by adopting a core principle from event sourcing and financial ledger systems: **every change of state is an event that creates a new, immutable version of the resource.**
+This capability transforms the OCP standard by adopting a core principle from event sourcing and financial ledger systems: **every change of state is an event that creates a new, immutable version of the resource.**

 An "update" is no longer a destructive `PATCH`.
 It is a creative `POST` to an action endpoint that results in a **new resource with a new ID**, which supersedes the previous one.